Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 No bump

-Under Smart Paint in IRONCAD we find Bumps.
-You can use any image as a bumpmap but a good guideline is to have a black and white image to get a lot of contrast in our bumps.
-Click on Make bumps from image and select the image you want to use as a bump folder.
-Here we also see Image projection where we control how the bump map is projected onto the surface.
-In this case we choose Spherical because we have a sphere as a part.
-Under Bump height you control how strong the roughness should be.
+Click on the Make bumps from image and select the image you want to use as the bump folder.
+Here we also see Image projection where we control how the bump map should be projected onto the surface.
+In this case we choose Spherical because we have a sphere like part.
+Bump height you control how strong the bump should be.
 Here you can choose a positive or negative value where the former simulates elevations in the material.

 Bumps IRONCAD